 There are lots of subscriptions you can purchase from Apple.
-They may be for services such as Apple Music and Apple News+.
+They may be for services that Apple sells, such as Apple Music, Apple TV+, and Apple News+, or the new Apple One bundle, as well as any subscription you have for additional iCloud storage above the free 5 GB that you get.
 You may have subscriptions for specific apps that function on a monthly or annual payment.
 Or you may have subscriptions to third-party services — such as HBO NOW, Hulu, Pandora, or Spotify — that you’ve purchased through the iTunes Store.

 Lots of subscriptions

-More and more apps are sold on a subscription basis; you almost certainly have subscriptions for streaming music and video content, and some of them you bought through Apple; and the new Apple News+ service is a subscription that Apple sells.
+More and more apps are sold on a subscription basis; you almost certainly have subscriptions for streaming music and video content, some of which you bought through Apple.
+And, of course, Apple sells its own subscriptions, and is heading toward a world where more of their income is provided by these services.
 Some subscriptions are sold on a monthly basis, others annually.

 It’s a good idea to check these subscriptions from time to time to see if you still use them and need them.
-(You might be surprised what you find; we've heard from others recently that they discovered they had been paying for subscriptions for apps they hadn’t used for a long time.)
-There are a number of ways to do this: on a Mac, you can do this in iTunes, or in the Mac App Store app.
-And on iOS, you can do this in the App Store app.
+(You might be surprised what you find; many people discover that they are paying for subscriptions for apps they hadn’t used for a long time.)
+There are a number of ways to do this: on a Mac, you can do this in the Music app (or in iTunes, if you are still running macOS Mojave or earlier), in the TV app, in the Mac App Store, and even in Apple News.
+And on iOS, you can do this in your iCloud settings.

-To view and manage subscriptions in iTunes (on Mac or Windows), go to Account > View My Account.
+To view and manage subscriptions in the Music or TV app, if you’re running macOS Catalina or later, or in iTunes on Windows or older Macs, go to Account > View My Account.
 Enter your password, and look in the Settings section at the bottom of the window.
 You’ll see how many active subscriptions you have.
 Click Manage to view them.

 Manage subscriptions in the Mac App Store app

-If you’re using macOS Mojave, you can also manage your subscriptions within the App Store app.
+If you’re using macOS Mojave or later, you can also manage your subscriptions within the App Store app.

-Interestingly, in the new version of the Apple News app released as part of macOS 10.14.4, you can access subscriptions more easily, for both Apple News+ as well as other services.
+The Apple News app provides easy access to subscriptions for Apple News+ as well as other services.
 Just choose File > Manage Subscriptions.
 This will take you directly to the subscriptions page in the Mac App Store.

 Manage subscriptions on iOS

-Tap a subscription to edit or cancel it, as explained above in the section about iTunes.
+Tap a subscription to edit or cancel it, as explained above in the section about Music and iTunes.

 Manage iCloud subscriptions